 Discussion

-The aim of the pilot was to replicate the procedure of Jiang et al. (2006), as closely as possible using CFS.
+The pilot aimed to replicate the procedure of Jiang et al. (2006), as closely as possible using CFS.
 In terms of the first manipulation check, the subliminality of the nude images, there was evidence that subjects were above chance in discriminating the side of the naked image, and hence above the objective threshold.
 The proportion correct may also be an underestimate.
 8 of 21 total participants engaged in stereotyped responses, defined operationally as more than 20% of the trials (i.e. 16) in a row eliciting the same left/right response.